Datawarehouse Fundamental Questions

 It will show table header in every page]

-Displaying Fixed Number of Rows per SSRS Report Page
+Fixed Number of Rows per SSRS Report Page

 =CEILING(RowNumber(Nothing)/20)